 For many who reside in the state of New York, one of their biggest fears is to be audited by the Internal Revenue Service.
+What are IRS Audits?
 People who are concerned about this occurring probably believe that three years after a return is filed, they are in the clear.
 While it is true the statute of limitations for tax returns is generally three years, under certain circumstances it is possible that period could extend to six years.
 In some cases it could go even longer.

 The audit period could extend from three to six years in situations where in completing the tax return, the tax player substantially understated his or her income.
 But just what does that mean?
 This situation arises when the taxpayer fails to account for more than a quarter of his or her income.
 The statute of limitations will start to run on either the date the filing is due or the date in which it is filed—whichever is later.